titivermeesch/CommandTimer/docs/docs/placeholders.md

 - `%commandtimer_task_seconds%`: Get the configured [interval](configuration/schedules#intervals) in seconds
 - `%commandtimer_task_secondsFormat%`: Same as previous placeholder, but formated as `HH:mm:ss`
+- `%commandtimer_ALLTASKS_nextTaskName%`: Show the name of the next task that will be executed
 - `%commandtimer_task_nextExecution%`: Get the next execution time in seconds
 - `%commandtimer_task_nextExecutionFormat%`: Same as previous placeholder, but formatted in `HH:mm:ss`
 - `%commandtimer_task_timeFormat%`: Same as previous placeholder, but you can replace `timeFormat` with a format of your